 27. Plan Ahead For Your First Evening Meal In Your New Home

-On moving day you’re likely to be shattered, so doing a grocery shop is probably the last thing you’ll want to do, so make something in advance to take with you like a curry, slow cooked pulled pork or a casserole that you can freeze in advance of your move, or failing that, jump onto JustEat for a well-deserved takeaway!
+On moving day you’re likely to be shattered, so doing a grocery shop is probably the last thing you’ll want to do.
+Make something in advance to take with you like a curry, slow-cooked pulled pork or a casserole that you can freeze in advance of your move, or failing that, jump onto JustEat for a well-deserved takeaway!

 28. Set Up Post Forwarding With Royal Mail

 Make sure you remember to forward your post to your new address – this gives you a bit of breathing space once you’ve moved in and means you can take your time notifying service providers of your new address.